Common CCR Questions: What if I’m in financial hardship?

 If you’re struggling to make your repayments, you can ask your credit provider to assess you for ‘hardship assistance’ – this is where you and your credit provider agree to change your repayments to provide you more time to pay or to reduce the amount required to be paid.

-Asking your credit provider to assess you for hardship assistance will not affect your credit score and will not be recorded on your credit file.
+Asking your credit provider to assess you for hardship assistance will not affect your credit score.

 Consumer advocates have expressed concern over how assistance will be reported under CCR, and if customers could potentially be penalised if lenders are able to see these arrangements in someone’s repayment history information.